Person

 Summary

-St Eloy D'Alton migrated to Victoria in 1871 and settled in western Victoria where he was shire engineer in Stawell and later Dimboola and Nhill.
+St Eloy D'Alton CE migrated to Victoria in 1871 and settled in western Victoria where he was engineer, valuer and rate collector for the Shire of Lowan, in Dimboola and Nhill, then engineer for the Shire of Dimboola at Jeparit.
 He made the most of his opportunities while travelling in his professional capacity to collect plants in the Mallee, Wimmera and Grampians regions.
 His specimens were sent to Ferdinand von Mueller, Victorian Government Botanist, for identification.
 Mueller appreciated D'Alton's extensive knowledge of the local flora.
 D'Alton published several papers on this flora.
 On occasion he and Mueller were in the field together.
 D'Alton was invited by Mueller's successor, Alfred Ewart, to contribute to his Recording census of the Victorian flora (1908).
 The National Herbarium of Victoria holds over 800 of D'Alton's specimens.

 Details